pablobarrientos/funky/documentation/funky/org.funky.option/pure.md

 `fun <A> A.pure(): `[`Option`](-option/index.md)`<A>`

-Embed pure values in Option.
-Lift a value.
+Embeds pure values in Option.
+Lifts a value.